scarlac/benchmark-fs/README.md

 ### Conclusion

-JSC and NodeJS are 70% faster than Hermes at using JSON.parse().
+Hermes is ~3x slower than JSC and NodeJS for JSON.parse() on 1M payloads.